shan-kmr/loop-news/README.md

    - Topic grouping is applied
    - Summaries are generated for each day using the configured AI model
    - Results and summaries are cached

+### Background Refresh Process

+1. Age of cached results is checked
+2. If older than 10 minutes:
+   - Appropriate freshness parameter is determined based on original search
+   - New API call is made with adjusted parameters
+   - Results are categorized as "within refresh window" or "beyond refresh window"
+   - Articles beyond the refresh window are preserved
+   - Articles within the window are replaced with fresh content
+   - Duplicates are eliminated by URL comparison
+   - Updated results replace the old cache entry

 ### Topic Grouping Process